 The sc is the go-to stitch for a sturdy and durable bag.
 It creates a dense, tight fabric that won’t stretch out easily, which is crucial for carrying items.

-• Why it’s great: It’s the most basic and firm stitch, making it perfect for the main body of a bag.
-You can add a decorative border or handle with a different stitch, but the main body is best with sc for its strength.
+scstitches back and forth in rows or in continuous rounds. - Why it’s great: It’s the most basic and firm stitch, making it perfect for the main body of a bag.
+You can add a decorative border or handle with a different stitch, but the main body is best with

 2. Linked Double Crochet (ldc)